-A Strategy is a unique plan made to achieve a market position and to reach the organisational goals and objectives, but Policy refers to a set of rules made by the organisation for rational decision making.
+On the other hand, policy refers to a set of rules made by the organisation for rational decision making.
+It lays down the course of action, which are opted to guide the organization’s current and future decisions.
 Many people have confusion regarding the two terms, but they are not alike.
-You should know that policies are subordinate to strategy.
+Here, one should know that policies are subordinate to strategy.
 Here, in this article we made an attempt to point out the significant differences between Strategy and Policy.
 Have a look at it.

 Content: Strategy Vs Policy